Web Content Accessibility

 PDFs are generally less accessible, less searchable, and more difficult to optimize, and require additional resources to view and interact with your content.

 When a PDF is necessary (or when you are offering content in a PDF as an alternative option for users who prefer them) it is still important that your PDF be made accessible.

 At minimum, accessible PDFs must be formatted as searchable text and “tagged” with hidden labels that describe the structure of the document.
 These tags act similarly to headings on webpages and in Word documents.

-- In Acrobat Pro, select “Tools”, then select “Action Wizard” > “Make Accessible” from the sidebar, which will take you through a series of steps to enhance the accessibility of your document:
+To utilize the tool, in Acrobat Pro, select “Tools”, then select “Action Wizard” > “Make Accessible” from the sidebar, which will take you through a series of steps:

 - Add Document Description — Enter a descriptive document title